15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 1. Set a bench at a 45-degree incline position and grab a pair of dumbbells with a neutral grip.

-2. Lie prone with your face down and chest at the end of the bench and arms straight downward.
+2. Lie prone with your face down, your chest at the end of the bench, and your arms straight downward.

 3. Grab the dumbbell with a neutral grip, with your palms facing each other.